Thanks to everyone who helped make Fall Bransle another success. Columbiana worked out great for us.

 We will have “stations” open throughout the afternoon, where various artisans will display their products and offer instruction about how to make them.
 Games and other leisure activities will also have stations.
 You are encouraged to bring any projects or crafts you wish to share or work on.

 The goal is a relaxed afternoon and evening full of great conversation and camaraderie.
-Thrown Weapons will be available outside, weather permitting.
+Bocce and Thrown Weapons will be available outside, weather permitting.
 And don’t forget your dancing shoes!

 We will also be conducting an “Artisan’s Auction.”
 See below for details.

-Site opens at Noon and is wheelchair accessible.
+Site opens at 11:00am and is wheelchair accessible.

 |Event Steward: Lord Hakon Hrafnsson (Scott Pfitzinger)